-BLOXEED is a variant of Tetris, a famous block-falling puzzle game, and was released in 1990 from Sega Enterprises (Sega Interactive, later merged into Sega Corporation).
+BLOXEED is a variant of Tetris, a famous block-falling puzzle game, and was released in 1990 from Sega Enterprises, Ltd. (later renamed to Sega Corporation).
 Sega's TETRIS (released in 1988), FLASH POINT (1989), and Bloxeed were considered as a trilogy of Sega's arcade Tetris variants around the 1990s and they were all ported to PlayStation 2 with the title SEGA AGES 2500 Vol. 28 Tetris Collection (released in 2006, Japan only).

 The first sequel of Tetris (hereafter oblique Tetris indicates Sega's 1988 variant) was a blockbuster in the Japanese video arcade gaming scene; Tetris had already consolidated itself with attractive mechanics, but this Tetris provided a different feeling of control by adopting lock delay unlike Atari one (arcade, in February 1989) and Nintendo ones (both of NES and Game Boy), which improved maneuverability at higher speed.
 Tetris's speed curve is well-balanced with the lock delay and it even has vexing piece orders yielded by its unique random number generator.
 After many people had achieved a maxout (hitting 999,999 points and 999 lines), some of the elite players pursued for the least lines to hit one million points, with or without all clears (Tetris has the power-on pattern, so later people preferred to try minimizing lines without getting all clears).
 Tetris was one of the very few games that enjoyed longevity through decades in the Japanese arcade industry.